emilshkhlyv/metu-ceng-hws/CENG315 - Algorithms - 2020 Fall/THE9/README.md

 Since FSA construction is the prepossessing phase of the whole search problem, your FSA construction implementation does not have to be the most efficient one.
 However, the search operation should still be in linear time.

-Hint: For the version with wild character ```(?)``` the simplest solution acceptable is as follows: construct as many FSA as the number of characters in the alphabet by replacing the ```?``` in each one with these characters.
+*Hint*: For the version with wild character ```(?)``` the simplest solution acceptable is as follows: construct as many FSA as the number of characters in the alphabet by replacing the ```?``` in each one with these characters.
 During the search phase, you should execute each FSA simultaneously and report the matching obtained from each one.

 Input
 ```